cb109/payshare/README.md

 https://localhost:8000/admin

 - Create a Collective and set a password for it
-- Create some Users (`username` is the only field that is displayed)
+- Create some Users (`username` is the only field that is displayed.
+Django requires us to set a password here, but you can just give any, it isn't used)
 - Create Memberships for those Users in your Collective

 The URL for your collective will be e.g. `http://localhost:8000/<collective-key>`.
 You can get the key from the admin pages.
-Send the URL to everyone you want to participate, they will be asked to choose a User when logging in for the first time.
+Send the URL (and the Collective's password of course) to everyone you want to participate, they will be asked to choose a User when logging in for the first time.

 You can also assign an avatar for each user by assigning some URL to a hosted image (there is no own upload feature, sorry).
+You can do that in the ` User profiles` area in the admin pages.
 There are many avatar generators, I like these:

 - https://getavataaars.com/
 - http://avatars.adorable.io/